King Island Shipping Service

-The Tasmanian Government has been working closely with the King Island Council and Island community to ensure the continuation of essential shipping services to the Island following the anticipated withdrawal of the current weekly SeaRoad Mersey service to the Port of Grassy in late 2016.
+The Tasmanian Government has been working closely with the King Island Council and Island community to ensure the continuation of essential shipping services to the Island as a result of the withdrawal of the SeaRoad Mersey service to the Port of Grassy.

-The Government has sought proposals from suitably qualified and experienced shipping operators or consortia to be selected as the preferred proponent to negotiate the establishment and operation of a long‑term commercially sustainable King Island Shipping Service.
+During 2015/16, the Government went through a process of seeking proposals from suitably qualified and experienced shipping operators or consortia to be selected as the preferred proponent to negotiate the establishment and operation of a long-term commercially sustainable King Island Shipping Service.

 The Government’s clear preference is for: